 The perfect wintertime bourbon cocktail for celebrating both Christmas and the New Year!
-Our exquisite Holiday Spice Bourbon Cocktail – Christmas in Connecticut is made with a special yet incredibly quick and easy rich simple syrup, Holiday Spice Honey Syrup.
+Our exquisite Christmas in Connecticut , a Holiday Spice Bourbon Cocktail, is made with a special yet incredibly quick and easy rich simple syrup, Holiday Spice Honey Syrup.
 The syrup is made with honey, granulated pure cane sugar and a classic blend of Christmas holiday whole spices to spice up and sweeten your cocktail just right.
 Recipe includes vegan option.
 This cocktail tastes just like Christmas and holiday guests will rave!

 A New Holiday Classic: